 - Seasoning: salt and pepper to taste

-This method of making a one egg quiche is very flexible – and the filling quantities are variable.
+This method of making a one egg quiche with milk is very flexible – and the filling quantities are variable.
 I worked with what I had and the quiche could take more filling if you’ve got a bit more/less than I’ve used!
 The sweetcorn I’d frozen tinned sweetcorn and wanted to use it up.
 The red pepper was the last few pieces of that I’d bought/sliced and frozen the pepper over a month ago and I was fed up with it cluttering up the freezer.
 My new regime has been to force myself to use up freezer food as soon as I can, rather than leaving food to languish in there out of sight, out of mind for months!

 - Pre-heat the oven to 190°C. I used my mini oven/toaster oven to cook the quiche, with the rack on the bottom shelf and the top and bottom elements on for 5 minutes.